shopware/docs/guides/installation/template.md

 There are two ways to update Shopware:

-* Initially run `bin/console system:update:prepare` to enable the maintenance mode and then update all Composer packages using `composer update`.
-However, to disable the maintenance mode, run `bin/console system:update:finish`.
+* Initially run `bin/console system:update:prepare` to enable the maintenance mode and then update all Composer packages using `composer update --no-scripts`.
+The `--no-scripts` flag instructs composer to not run any scripts that may reference Shopware CLI commands.
+They will only be functional after updating the recipes.
+To disable the maintenance mode, run `bin/console system:update:finish`.

 * To force-update all config files, run `composer recipes:update`.